walterfreeman/ast101/climate-change.md

 By looking at the history of our climate, we can thus get a rough scale of the kinds of climate conditions Earth can produce.
 All of these temperatures are relative to the 20th century average:

--33C: complete absence of greenhouse effect
+* -33C: complete absence of greenhouse effect; where we'd be without our atmosphere
--10C: "Snowball earth": glaciers cover entire planet except a small band around the Equator
+* -10C: "Snowball earth": glaciers cover entire planet except a small band around the Equator
--5C: ice age; Syracuse covered by glaciers; the climate during the human diaspora out of Africa
+* -5C: ice age; Syracuse covered by glaciers; the climate during the human diaspora out of Africa
-0C: our familiar climate
+* 0C: our familiar climate
-+5C: ??? (but perhaps our near future...)
+* +5C: ??? (but perhaps our near future...)
-+10C: climate during the time of the dinosaurs; much of America underwater
+* +10C: climate during the time of the dinosaurs; much of America underwater

 ### Climate drivers